script

 Eligible students will work with their advisor and the M.Ed. program director in their sophomore year (or immediately upon transferring to Drury) to create a plan of study.
 Students in strong academic standing who are approved for concurrent credit will take the graduate-level course in place of the undergraduate course.

-Only three courses (9 hours) are available for concurrent credit.
+Only four courses (12 hours) are available for concurrent credit.

 Graduate Course: Concurrent credit with Available to Undergraduate Majors